centre-for-humanities-computing/DaCy/README.md

 -->

 DaCy is a Danish preprocessing pipeline trained in SpaCy.
 At the time of writing it has achieved State-of-the-Art performance on all Benchmark tasks for Danish.
 This repository contains code for reproducing DaCy as well as download and loading the models.
-Furthermore it also contains guides on how to use DaCy.
+Furthermore, it also contains guides on how to use DaCy.

 # 🔧 Installation